PaulRen's picture

 Thaistocks.com has always been about rational & value investing -since its inception in 1997.
 For 3 years, I here stated to be overall Thai stocks' bearish -due to the Thai economy slowing, lack of SET/Broker real reforms & excess mkt. speculation -not least uninspiring politics.

-I here identify stock picks to members on quality companies with very high dividends, often 7%.
-With my life-long multicultural background and 40+ years of professional investor experience I at this site since 1997, make regular added added value unbiased comments.
+Yet, I here identify stock picks to members on quality companies with very high dividends, often 7%.
+With my life-long multicultural background and 40+ years of professional investor experience I here since 1997, post regular added added value unbiased comments.
 (See latest articles below).

-I've been analyzing Thai stocks, full time, for over 3 decades... here have the highest so called "yield gap" anywhere along with a very firm currency.
-Meaning, inflation is 0% (the world's lowest) while Thai banks barely pay 0.3% interest on their savings accounts.
-Yet, if you get beyond institutional obsession with liquidity one can find -even growing Thai listed quality companies- which yield 6-8% in tax favored dividends.
+I've been analyzing Thai stocks, full time, for over 3 decades... here we have the highest so called "yield gap" anywhere along with a very firm Baht currency.
+Meaning, inflation is 0% (the world's lowest) while Thai banks barely pay 0.3% interest on Bank savings accounts.
+Yet, if you get beyond institutional obsession with liquidity one can find -even growing Thai listed quality companies- which yield 6-8% in tax favored dividends while trading at very low often single digit p/e ratio's

 Latest Published Articles: